mazsola2k/ansible-runner-container/README.md

-# ansible-runner-container
+Ansible-runner-container
-# due to the fact that quay.io/ansible/ansible-runner is outdated, old python version located, here is a method to get quickly a new ansible runner image based on redhat.com/ubi9/ubi:latest
+Due to the fact that quay.io/ansible/ansible-runner is outdated, old python version located, here is a method to get quickly a new ansible runner image based on redhat.com/ubi9/ubi:latest

-Container Ansible Runner
+**Container Ansible Runner**

 dnf install podman